-Analyzing Netflix (NFLX) and iQIYI (IQ)
+Analyzing Netflix (NFLX) and IQIYI (IQ)

-Netflix (NASDAQ: IQ) and iQIYI (NASDAQ:IQ) are both large-cap consumer discretionary companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their profitability, earnings, valuation, institutional ownership, analyst recommendations, dividends and risk.
+Netflix (NASDAQ: IQ) and IQIYI (NASDAQ:IQ) are both large-cap consumer discretionary companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their earnings, risk, analyst recommendations, dividends, valuation, profitability and institutional ownership.

+This table compares Netflix and IQIYI’s net margins, return on equity and return on assets.

 Valuation & Earnings